twagar11/ansible-labs/archive/2-ansible-fundamentals.md

-2. Now, try running this playbook against the hosts (note that we have configured it to connect to a remote user on the inventory system, called [fenago], so you will either need to create this user and set up the appropriate SSH keys or change the user in the [remote\_user] line of your playbook).
+2. Now, try running this playbook against the hosts (note that we have configured it to connect to a remote user on the inventory system, called [ubuntu], so you will either need to create this user and set up the appropriate SSH keys or change the user in the [remote\_user] line of your playbook).
 When you run the playbook after setting up the authentication, you should see an